Who can use this template?

-The General Data Protection Regulation (GDPR) is an EU legislation that aims to give the residents of the EU more control over their personal data.
-Under this regulation, organisations that handle data of EU residents must comply with data and privacy rules.
+The General Data Protection Regulation (GDPR) is an EU legislation that aims to give EU residents more control over their personal data.
+Under this regulation, organisations that handle EU residents’ data must comply with data and privacy rules.

 - Your business has a presence in the EU